 When applicants first come in to a WIC clinic, they often must first check in.
 Once they are signed in, they may or may not have to wait for their case worker, counselor or nurse to be ready for them.
 Other than submitting important application documents, detailed below, some applicants may have to undergo measurements and tests as part of their health screening during their WIC appointment.
 This is because applicants must qualify as a nutritional risk and certain body measurements and blood test results reveal that risk.

-Accepted applicants receive their nutrition benefits that day.
+Accepted applicants receive a decision on their nutrition benefits that day.
 So, although the WIC interview seems intensive, applicants do not have to wait much longer than the length of the interview to find out if they qualify for benefits.
 This is the case unless the applicant does not bring all of his or her documents to their WIC appointment.
 However, some WIC offices do accept some applicants as long as they supply any missing information within a certain amount of time.
 Accepted applicants will be given a food voucher that will permit them to purchase nutritious foods until their next appointment.
 Depending on the WIC office, participants may receive an EBT card instead.
 They will also receive nutrition counseling and be provided other resources and materials to improve their health and nutrition or that of their child.
 Qualified participants will also be asked to make another follow-up appointment to continue receiving benefits.

 How Often to Make A WIC Appointment

 Participants are told to make a follow-up WIC appointment once they are accepted into the nutrition program.
 Some participants must come in more often than others though.
-Pregnant women and breastfeeding women must come back to a WIC office must be recertified once their child is born.
+Pregnant women and breastfeeding women must come back to a WIC office, and pregnant women must be recertified once their child is born.
 Then, the infant must be recertified at around six months.
 To find out more about WIC recertification, download our free guide.